-The Visual Grid runs visual checks across all of the configurations that you’d like.
+The Ultrafast Grid runs visual checks across all of the configurations that you’d like.
 Write your test for one configuration, specify all of your other configurations, then insert visual checks at the points where you’d like cross-platform checks executed.

-The Visual Grid will then extract the DOM, CSS, and all other pertinent assets and render them across all of the configurations specified.
+The Ultrafast Grid will then extract the DOM, CSS, and all other pertinent assets and render them across all of the configurations specified.
 The visual checks are all done in parallel, making this lightning fast!